niklasp/ink-docs/versioned_docs/version-v6/testing/sandbox.md

 ![Drink Title Picture](/img/title/drink.svg)

 :::note
+TODO

-The DRink! specific information should be moved to either https://github.com/use-ink/drink or the ink! website (as a tutorial).
+The DRink! specific information from this page should be moved to either https://github.com/use-ink/drink or the ink! website (as a tutorial).

 Below should just be what is inside ink!.
 That's the `ink_sandbox` that can